In This Apportionment Lottery, the House Always Wins: Population Monotonicity

 \subsection{A Population Monotone and Ex Ante Proportional (But Not Quota) Method}

-The incompatibility between population monotonicity and quota leaves open the question of whether there are apportionment methods satisfying population monotonicity and ex ante proportionality.
-The answer is positive, as the following proposition shows:
+The incompatibility between population monotonicity and quota leaves open whether there are apportionment methods satisfying population monotonicity and ex ante proportionality.
+The answer is positive, and we will now construct a method satisfying both axioms.

+Since population monotonicity relates a solution's result for one input with those for infinitely many other inputs, it highly constrains the shape of population monotone solutions.
+In fact, under widely assumed regularity conditions, population monotone solutions are exactly characterized~\citep{BY82} by the class of \emph{divisor methods} (for consistency with our terminology, \emph{divisor solutions}), which will inspire our randomized method.
+A divisor solution is defined by a \emph{divisor criterion}, which is a monotone increasing function $d : \natszero \to \mathbb{R}_{\geq 0}$.
+(For instance, the Huntington-Hill solution is induced by $d(t) \coloneqq \sqrt{t \, (t + 1)}$.)
+For a population profile $\vec{p}$ and house size $h$, the divisor solution corresponding to $d$ can be calculated by considering the sets $\{p_i / d(t) \mid t \in \natszero\}$ for each state $i$, determining the $h$ largest values across all sets, and allocating to each state $i$ a number of seats equal to how many of the $h$ largest values came from $i$'s set.

+When state populations change, the values $p_i / d(t)$ evolve in a way that ensures population monotonicity: if state $i$ grows and state $j$ shrinks, a value belonging to state $i$ might overtake a value belonging to $j$ that was originally larger, but none of $j$'s values can overtake any of $i$'s values.
+As a result, $i$'s number of seats cannot decrease if $j$'s number of seats increases.

+To avoid the order-preserving property (for reasons described in \cref{sec:popmonnegative}), we will (randomly) choose a different divisor criterion for each state, which leaves the above argument for population monotonicity intact.
+The question is how to sample these divisor criteria such that ex ante proportionality holds.
+The answer lies in the properties of Poisson arrival processes: Across independent, scaled Poisson processes, which process yields the first arrival is distributed with probabilities that are proportional to the reciprocals of the scaling factors; and, since the interarrival times of the processes are memoryless, the same holds for each subsequent arrival.
+These properties allow us to randomly construct a ``generalized divisor solution'' such that the overall distribution satisfies population monotonicity and ex ante proportionality.